MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-csat.md

 * [Scores over time chart](#scores-over-time-chart)
 * [Score breakdown chart](#score-breakdown-chart)

-The Customer satisfaction drivers chart uses natural language understanding artificial intelligence technology to group support cases as topics.
-This chart shows you the topics that are having the most impact on customer satisfaction.
+The Customer satisfaction drivers chart shows you the topics that are having the most impact on customer satisfaction.

 By default, the dashboard shows you key performance indicators for the last seven days.
 To change the time period to the last 30 days, select **Last 30 days** from the drop-down list at the top of the dashboard.